Skip to Main Content

 • Pro Bono

-• Served as court-appointed Hinds County Special Prosecutor Pro Tempore (about 2008 – 2015) when the district attorney had a conflict.
+• Served as court-appointed Hinds County Special Prosecutor Pro Tempore (2008 – 2018) when the district attorney had a conflict.
 Pro bono prosecutor of violent crime cases, including murder/manslaughter, extortion, and others, resulting in multiple convictions.

-• Successful pro bono litigation and counsel to former Mississippi Presbyterian Church (USA) churches, which left their national denomination over property ownership and theological issues.
+• Represented former Mississippi Presbyterian Church (USA) churches, which left their national denomination over theological and related property ownership issues.

 • Named the Best Lawyers® 2023 Criminal Defense: White-Collar "Lawyer of the Year" in Jackson, Mississippi